 Start-up costs and commission

 Upfront fees and commission structures vary depending on the company.
 Start-up costs typically amount to between £100 and £200.
 This typically includes brochures and any training, along with some sample products.
+It's important to remember that even if you can't sell any of the products you have bought you're very unlikely to be able to get your money back.

 The company will give the seller credits to buy some products as part of the set-up package.
 For every one sold, you earn commission, of between 20%-30%.
 You get the chance to earn more products through promotions, although this depends on the success of your business.
 Of course, the more you sell and bigger you get, the larger the profit.